Alabama Butterfly Atlas

 © Sara Bright

-Mistletoe with Great Purple Hairstreak caterpillar
+American Mistletoe with Great Purple Hairstreak caterpillar (right)

 Landscaping Ideas

-Leaving Mistletoe in effected trees may enable Great Purple Hairstreaks to find suitable spots for egg laying.
-They are also attracted to nectar-rich flowers, especially in the fall.
-A landscape that Includes plants like wild plums, sweet pepperbush, Climbing Hempvine, Butterfly Milkweed, Mistflower, goldenrods, asters, and Common White Snakeroot may entice Great Purple Hairsteaks to come down from the tree tops.
+Great Purple Hairstreaks are attracted to nectar-rich flowers, especially in the fall.
+A landscape that includes plants like wild plums, sweet pepperbush, Climbing Hempvine, Butterfly Milkweed, Mistflower, goldenrods, asters, and Common White Snakeroot may entice Great Purple Hairstreaks to come down from the treetops.